VidishaBora912/Task-Management/README.md

-# Task-Management
-Simple-Task-management-application
+##Simple-Task-management-application

 The Task Management Application allows users to create, update, and delete tasks, categorize them by status, and filter by priority and due date.
 Built with Python, Flask (or Django), and MySQL, it features secure user authentication and a responsive interface for efficient task management and enhanced productivity.
 Sure!
 Here's a sample README file for your project:

-Task Management Application
+#Task Management Application

 This is a simple task management application built using HTML, CSS, JavaScript, Python Django, and MySQL (XAMPP server).
 The application allows users to register, log in, and manage their tasks efficiently.

-Table of Contents
+#Table of Contents

 Features
 Technologies Used